SCCM ConfigMgr Client How to Create Windows Firewall Outbound Rules Using PowerShell

 SCCM ConfigMgr Client How to Create Windows Firewall Outbound Rules Using PowerShell.
 Don’t disable Windows Firewall in your SCCM labs.

-Is Windows Firewall disabled in your SCCM / ConfigMgr client machine?
-Is this because you are lazy to configure or create Inbound and Outbound rules for the applications like SCCM?
+Is the Windows firewall disabled on your SCCM / ConfigMgr client machine?
+Is this because you are too lazy to configure or create Inbound and Outbound rules for applications like SCCM?

-OK, I’m also becoming lazy these days for some good reasons šŸ™‚ We can use PowerShell commands to create and enable firewall rules, and it’s not complex at all.
+OK, I’m also becoming lazy these days for some good reasons 🙂 We can use PowerShell commands to create and enable firewall rules, and it’s not complex.

 SCCM ConfigMgr Client How to Create Windows Firewall

 I’ve already blogged about creating Inbound rules in Windows Firewall.
-More detailsĀ on How to Create Windows Firewall Inbound Rules for SCCM ConfigMgr 2012 Client.
-Following are the topic that I’m going to cover in this post.
+More details on How to Create Windows Firewall Inbound Rules for SCCM ConfigMgr 2012 Client.
+Following are the topics that I’m going to cover in this post.

 1. Import the Powershell Security module for Windows Firewall

-2. Powershell command to list all the noun commands which has “Firewall” word
+2. Powershell command to list all the noun commands which have the “Firewall” word

 3. PowerShell command to Edit/Enable the Outbound Predefined rule in Windows Firewall